molcikas/photon/README.md

 ### Registering Aggregates

-Immediately after constructing the `Photon` object, register each aggregate by describing how the root entity and sub entities are mapped to database tables.
+After constructing the `Photon` object, register each aggregate by describing how the root entity and sub entities are mapped to database tables.
 For example:

 ```java
 photon.registerAggregate(Recipe.class)